 Why not pass an afternoon in the company of your kids' favorite characters?
 From Minnie and Mickey figures to Anna and Elsa dolls and Woody and Buzz displays, there is something for every kid at Disney's retail outlet.
 We know the temptation will be strong with all those Spidey and Moana treasures, but if you lay down some ground rules before heading into the shop, you might escape without any purchases.

 3. IKEA – Elizabeth and Paramus

 Mega-stores may not be the first place you think of for passing a calm hour, but Ikea is in a league of its own.
-Though the Swedish home emporium's popular Småland supervised play spaces with ball pits are currently closed due to the pandemic, there's still plenty to keep kids engaged.
+The Swedish home emporium's popular Småland has supervised play spaces with ball pits, and there's plenty more to keep kids engaged.
 Roam the store and let kids explore the bunk beds, tents, mini-tables, and toys scattered throughout the furniture displays.
 Follow it up with a healthy, kid-friendly lunch in the cafe.
 The Elizabeth location is near Newark Airport, so take-offs and landings may add some excitement to your outing.

 Indigo Bookstore invites kids to play, color, or just browse the huge children's book section.
 Photo by Elaine Quilici

 This luxury bookstore, which opened in the Short Hills Mall in 2018, features a huge children's section with a cool train table, an oversized throne for reading, tables for coloring and creating, and even a foosball table.

 At these jam-packed toy stores, you'll often find an activity table or train table tucked between toy shelves and stocked with demo toys for your play experts.
 In some stores with extra floor space, kids can take scooters around for a test drive.
-Try these great toy stores around the state for more small play areas, like the train table at Just Kidding Around in Montclair.
+And check out these other great toy stores around the state for more small play areas, like the train table at Just Kidding Around in Montclair.

-Most Lego stores offer areas to build for FREE, plus workshops.
+Most Lego stores offer areas to build plus free workshops.
 Photo by Shira Kronzon

 6. Lego – Multiple Locations